arosenfeld/immunedb/README.md

 The Adaptive Immune Receptor Database package is a Python module that facilitate efficient storage and analysis of high-throughput B- and T-cell sequence data.

+# Documentation
+Installation and usage instructions can be found at [airrdb.com](http://airrdb.com)